LibraryCarpentry/lc-overview/_episodes/07-further-reading.md

+---
+title: "Further reading"
+teaching: 5
+exercises: 0
+questions:
+- Are there additional resources I can read to understand computational approaches in libraries?
+objectives:
+- Identify additional resources on computational approaches in libraries.
+keypoints:
+- Learn about computational approaches being applied in libraries.
+---

 ## For further reading

 - Rosati, D. A. (2016).
 [Librarians and Computer Programming: understanding the role of programming within the profession of librarianship](https://www.semanticscholar.org/paper/Librarians-and-Computer-Programming%3A-Understanding-Rosati/4660ec96867e3b7b93e9248c1b69b9d4e482f13f).
 Dalhousie Journal of Interdisciplinary Management, 12(1).